redhat-cop/infra.aap_configuration/roles/filetree_read/README.md

 ### Data Structure

-- It accepts two data models as the roles in the redhat_cop.controller_configuration collection,a simple straightforward easy to maintain model, and another based on the controller api.
+- It accepts two data models as the roles in the infra.controller_configuration collection,a simple straightforward easy to maintain model, and another based on the controller api.
 - Variables should be stored in yaml files.
 It could be used vault to encrypt sensitive data when needed.
-- All variables should be taken from the awx or automation controller object roles from the redhat_cop.controller_configuration collection.
+- All variables should be taken from the awx or automation controller object roles from the infra.controller_configuration collection.

 ```yaml
 ---